wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-java-authenticate-users-access-control-eclipse.md

 4. Click **Save**.

-You have now successfully configured your Java web application when it is run in the Azure compute emulator (at http://localhost:8080/) to be an RP in your ACS namespace.
+You have now successfully configured your Java web site when it is run in the Azure compute emulator (at http://localhost:8080/) to be an RP in your ACS namespace.
 Next, create the rules that ACS uses to process claims for the RP.